lsst-sqre/sqr-098/index.md

 We did a fair bit of performance testing using https://github.com/lsst-sqre/fs-vs-netapp .
 The output of the [IOZone](https:www.iozone.org) benchmarking tool can be found in that repository, as can a notebook that generates some fairly understandable graphs from it.

-Some of those will be reproduced here.
-However, in general, because the graphs are not just static plots, but rich [plotly](https://plotly.com) Javascript objects, rendering that notebook's output to static graphics has proven difficult.
+Because the graphs are not just static plots, but rich [plotly](https://plotly.com) Javascript objects, rendering that notebook's output to static graphics has proven difficult.
-Hence the screenshots you will find in this document.

 ### Summary

-It performs as expected.
+NFSv3 performs as expected.
 Notably, once you get data large enough to exhaust the cache on the Kubernetes container, and files sufficiently large that it is in fact the transfer and not the open/close/metadata manipulation that dominates the time, you run into the defined service limits.

 For NetApp we chose the `Premium` tier, as the closest approximation to the `BASIC_SSD` we're using with FileStore.
 FileStore `Zonal`, `Regional`, or `Enterprise` would be required to use NFSv4 with Filestore.